-Coffs Harbour City Council employs a professional lifeguard team to patrol the City's most popular beaches and to promote surf safety education.
+City of Coffs Harbour employs a professional lifeguard team to patrol the city's most popular beaches and to promote surf safety education.

 The number one golden rule for swimmers is:

-Always swim between the red & yellow flags on patrolled beaches.
-Remember NO FLAGS = NO SWIM.
+- Always swim between the red and yellow flags - remember NO FLAGS = NO SWIM.

 - Never swim alone at beaches not patrolled by lifeguards or lifesavers.
 If you are at an unpatrolled beach ensure that you have a flotation device with you (body board or surfboard with a leash.)

-- Never bathe/swim directly after a meal or under the influence of alcohol or drugs.
+- Never swim directly after a meal or under the influence of alcohol or drugs.

-- Never bathe/swim if the beach is closed.
-Read warning signs - "Warning Swimming Not Advised."
+- Never swim if the beach is closed.

-- Never bathe/swim if unsure of conditions.
-Seek advice of nearest lifeguard or lifesaver.
+- Never swim if you are unsure of the conditions.
+Ask the nearest lifeguard or lifesaver.

 - Stay calm if seized with a cramp.
 Raise one arm for help, float and keep the affected part of the body still.

-- If you are a local, please advise visitors where patrolled beaches are located.
+If you are a local, please tell visitors where patrolled beaches are located.

-- If you are beach and water savvy and see people swimming in dangerous locations, advise them of the hazard and point them to a safer location.
+If you are beach and water savvy and see people swimming in dangerous locations, tell them about the hazard and point them to a safer location.